Guide to Capital Markets Tribunal Proceedings

 - a Director of the Ontario Securities Commission, including following an opportunity to be heard (OTBH);

-- recognized stock exchanges and clearing agencies operating in Ontario, such as the Toronto Stock Exchange (TSX).
+- recognized stock exchanges and clearing agencies operating in Ontario, such as the TSX.

-You may apply to the Tribunal for a review if you are a person or company directly affected by a regulatory decision made by a Director, a self-regulatory organization, recognized exchange or clearing agency.
+You may apply to the Tribunal for a review if you are a person or company directly affected by a regulatory decision made by a Director, an SRO, or a recognized exchange or clearing agency.

 For more information, see sections 8 and 21.7 of the Ontario Securities Act.

-Adjudicators do not conduct the opportunity to be heard (OTBH) process for Director’s Decisions.
+Adjudicators do not conduct the OTBH process for Director’s Decisions.
 For more information relating to Director’s Decisions or OTBHs, refer to the OSC Website.

 How do I apply for a review?

-To apply for a review, you must complete and file the Application form found at Appendix E of the Rules of Procedure and Forms.
-After you file the Application form with the Registrar, you will be provided with the Notice of Hearing.
-You must then serve (deliver copies of) the Notice of Hearing and the completed Application form on every other party to the original proceeding as well as on Enforcement Staff of the Commission.
+To apply for a review, you must complete and file the application form found at Appendix E of the Rules of Procedure.
+After you file the application form with the Registrar, you will be provided with the notice of hearing.
+You must then serve (deliver copies of) the notice of hearing and the completed application form on every other party to the original proceeding as well as on the Commission.

 Who are the parties in an application for a review?

-The parties in a review proceeding may include all parties from the original proceeding as well as Enforcement Staff of the Commission.
+The parties in a review proceeding may include all parties from the original proceeding as well as the Commission.

-What is the process for an application for review?
+What is the process for a review application?

-The Notice of Hearing that you receive will provide the date and time that a Panel will hold a hearing called the “first attendance.”
-At the first attendance, you and all other parties will have an opportunity to discuss scheduling issues and next steps.
-After hearing from everyone, the Panel will impose a timeline for later attendances and, if applicable, for the delivery of other documents, including your delivery of the record from the original proceeding.
+The notice of hearing that you receive will provide the date and time that a panel will hold a hearing called the “first case management hearing.”
+At the first case management hearing, you and all other parties will have an opportunity to discuss scheduling issues and next steps.
+After hearing from everyone, the panel will impose a timeline for later hearings and, if applicable, for the delivery of other documents, including your delivery of the record from the original proceeding.

-For more information, see section 6 of the Practice Guideline.
+For more information, see rule 17(6) of the Rules of Procedure.

 What other information do I have to provide?
 What is included in the record of the original proceeding?

 Before the hearing of your application, you will have to provide the Registrar and the other parties with the record of the original proceeding.
-For a list of what you must include, see subsection 6(2) of the Practice Guideline.
+For a list of what you must include, see rule 17(4) of the Rules of Procedure.

 How do I make arguments at a review proceeding?

 You will have an opportunity to make written and oral arguments (or submissions) for the proceeding.
 Usually, written submissions are served and filed before the hearing of your application.
-At the first attendance, the Panel will set a schedule for you to provide your written submissions.
+At the first case management hearing, the panel will set a schedule for you to provide your written submissions.
 The other parties will also have the opportunity to deliver written submissions before the hearing of your application.

 What is a transactional proceeding?